offensive-packaging/documentation/llvm-defaults/index.md

    --accelerator <accelerator type>
                            Specify the desired type of accelerator table.
 Valid options are 'Apple' (.apple_names, .apple_namespaces, .apple_types, .apple_objc), 'Dwarf' (.debug_names), 'Pub' (.debug_pubnames, .debug_pubtypes) and 'Default'
    --arch <arch>           Link DWARF debug information only for specified CPU architecturetypes.
 This option can be specified multiple times, once for eachdesired architecture.
 All CPU architectures will be linked bydefault.
    --dump-debug-map        Parse and dump the debug map to standard output.
-Not DWARF link will take place.
+No DWARF link will take place.
    --flat                  Produce a flat dSYM file (not a bundle).
    -f                      Alias for --flat --gen-reproducer        Generate a reproducer consisting of the input object files.